enze-chen/enze-chen.github.io/_posts/2022-12-3-conferences.md

 **File reimbursements** (if applicable).
 Definitely do this sooner rather than later so it's not forgotten and you have time to work out any kinks.
-Check your institutions policies and confirm with your PI.
+Check your institution's policies and confirm with your PI.